-Steven Casper is a leading expert on the ‘business of science’ and has studied the success and failure of bioscience hubs around the world.
+Steven Casper, who joined KGI in July 2003, is a leading expert on the ‘business of science’ and has studied the success and failure of bioscience hubs around the world.
 He is widely published in the fields of economic sociology, international business, and public policy, and is the author of a book on the development of the science-based industry in Europe (Creating Silicon Valley in Europe: Public Policy Towards New Technology Industries, Oxford University Press, 2007).

 Dr. Casper has been selected as an academic year fellow at the Netherlands Institute of Advanced Studies and a summer fellow at the Center for Advanced Study in the Behavioral Sciences, Stanford University.
 Dr. Casper received his PhD in government from Cornell University.
 He joined KGI from the University of Cambridge, where he was a university lecturer in innovation and entrepreneurship at the Judge Institute of Management Studies.
 He was previously employed as a senior research fellow at the Social Science Center in Berlin.

 Casper S. “Public Research Systems, Career Structures and the Commercialization of Academic Science in Different Capitalisms”.
 In: Morgan G, Campbell J, Crouch C, et al., editors.
 Handbook of Comparative Institutional Analysis.
 Oxford University Press; 2011

 Casper S. “Institutional Frameworks and Public Policy Towards Biotechnology: Can Asia Learn from Europe?”
 Asian Business & Management 2009;8:363-395